^

 Glycogenosis type IV

-Glycogenosis of type V
+Glycogenosis type V

 Glycogenosis type VII

-Glycogenosis IX type
+Glycogenosis type IX

 You are reporting a typo in the following text: